 Helping couples have a smooth transition when living together

 When two people decide that they are going to live together and share all of the up’s and down’s of life together.
-There should be a manual for dummies!
+There should be a manual!

 Do NOT make important decisions alone.
 Also, do not be a smart ass when considering what “an important decision is”.
 Ask yourself “would my partner want to be included in the decision I am about to make?”
 If your answer is YES, do NOT make the decision alone.